 A schedule of all Board and Board Committee meetings as well as the Annual General Meeting for the next calendar year is planned in advance.
 Board papers for Board meetings were sent to the Board in advance in order for the Directors to be adequately prepared for meetings, including all relevant documents, materials, background or explanatory information relating to the matters to be brought before the Board.
-The Board meets at least three times a year.
-In addition to the scheduled meetings, ad-hoc board briefings, conference calls and physical meetings are held as warranted by particular circumstances or as deemed appropriate by the Board members.
+The Board meetings are held as warranted by particular circumstances or as deemed appropriate by the Board members.
 To ensure maximum Board participation, the Company's Constitution permits meetings of the Directors to be conducted by telephone or other methods of simultaneous communication by electronic means.
 When a physical Board meeting is not possible, timely communication with members of the Board can be achieved through electronic means or via circulation of written resolutions for approval by the relevant members of the Board or Board committees.
 The Board and Board Committees may also make decisions through circulating resolutions.

-The attendances of the Directors at meetings of the Board, Board Committees and Annual General Meeting, as well as the frequency of such meetings held during FY2021 are as follows:
+The attendances of the Directors at meetings of the Board, Board Committees and Annual General Meeting, as well as the frequency of such meetings held during FY2022 are as follows:

 Board Audit & Risk Management Committee Nominating Committee Remuneration Committee Annual General Meeting

-No. of meetings held 6 4 1 1 1
+No. of meetings held 3 4 1 1 1

 No. of meetings attended by the Directors

-Henry Maknawi 5 N.A.
+Henry Maknawi 3 N.A.
 1 N.A.
 1

-Ratna Maknawi 6 N.A.
+Ratna Maknawi 3 N.A.
 N.A.
 N.A.
 1

-Tengku Alwin Aziz 6 4 1 1 1
+Tengku Alwin Aziz 3 4 1 1 1

-Soh Yew Hock 6 4 1 1 1
+Soh Yew Hock 3 4 1 1 1

-Sim Idrus Munandar 6 4 N.A.
+Sim Idrus Munandar 2 4 N.A.
 1 1

-Darwin Indigo 5 N.A.
+Darwin Indigo 2 N.A.
 N.A.
 N.A.
 1

-Albert Maknawi 6 N.A.
+Albert Maknawi 3 N.A.
 N.A N.A 1